 Contact Igloo

-The big news for Igloo Vision this month has been the release of our new software platform, Igloo Core Engine (or ICE for short).
-You may already have seen on LinkedIn that last week we went on the road to Integrated Systems Europe in Barcelona, where we got to show off ICE to audio-visual professionals and end-users from across the world.
+The big news for Igloo Vision this month has been the release of our new software platform, Igloo Core Engine.
+You may already have seen on LinkedIn that last week we went on the road to Integrated Systems Europe in Barcelona, where we got to show off Igloo Core Engine to audio-visual professionals and end-users from across the world.

 people looking at a screen introducing igloo core engine

 Igloo Core Engine is the result of a four-year project by our software engineers to develop the most versatile and user-friendly software platform for immersive rooms.
-ICE lets you turn any room or immersive display into a multifunctioning workspace, which can be used for visualising digital models, training simulations, education and immersive collaboration.
+It lets you turn any room or immersive display into a multifunctioning workspace, which can be used for visualising digital models, training simulations, education, and immersive collaboration.

 We’ve been testing out Igloo Core Engine for a while now, but ISE was an opportunity for potential clients to get their hands on the software.